Mocca-flames/church_backend_mvp/endpoints.md

 - `limit`: The maximum number of contacts to return.
 - `search`: Optional.
 Search term for name or phone.
 - `status`: Optional.
 Filter by contact status (e.g., 'active', 'inactive', 'lead', 'customer').
-- `tag`: Optional.
-Filter by a specific tag.

 **Response:**